Skip to content

 • On which hosts the playbook should be executed?

-• How we define the play?
+• How do we define the play?

 • How do we define variables?